2024

 Community Meeting for We Here at Cantina la Martina, April 6, 2023.
 Photo by Steve Weinik.

-During 2024, free pottery workshops continue at the Kensington Storefront (more information below) while sculpture tours, a block party and a public forum will invite people to experience We Here throughout the summer and fall.
+During 2024, free pottery workshops continued at the Kensington Storefront while sculpture tours, a block party and a public forum invited people to experience We Here throughout the summer and fall.

 In partnership with Kensington Corridor Trust, the Free Church of St. John and Taller Puertorriqueño, Lugo’s final vessel sculptures can now be viewed in person at Kensington & Allegheny, Helen & Elkhart and 5th & Huntingdon.